|English Policy 2021|

 Nursery and Foundation Stage:

 English in the Nursery and Foundation Stage is taught as an integral part of the children’s work.
-The children have experience of aspects of English every day, e.g. Letters and Sounds in Nursery, Sounds Write in Reception, Year One and Two, shared text work, writing, focused tasks etc. Our Nursery and Reception classes follow the EYFS Curriculum 2014.
-Prime areas of English development are Communication and Language (Listening and attention, understanding and speaking) and Literacy Development (Reading and Writing of simple sentences by the end of Reception).
+The children have experience of aspects of English every day.
+In nursery they are taught the different levels and aspects of phonological awareness including general sound discrimination, body percussion, rhythm and rhyme, recognition and production of syllables and oral blending and segmenting.
+Phonics is taught using the Sounds Write approach in Reception, Year One and Two, through shared text work, writing, focused tasks etc. Our Nursery and Reception classes follow the Development Matters 2020 document.
+At the end of the reception year the children are assessed against the Early Learning Goals.
+Prime areas of English development are Communication and Language (Listening and attention, understanding and speaking) and Literacy Development (Reading comprehension, word reading and writing.)
 Pupils are given the opportunity to talk and communicate in a widening range of situations, to respond to adults and to each other, to listen carefully and to practice and exchange their range of vocabulary and communication skills.

 We have strong parent links enhanced through home-school records, the use of story sacks and organized reading events throughout the year.
 Guided reading is introduced in the Spring term of Reception class.
 Role-play is changed on a half-termly basis to enthuse and inspire children to be creative in their use of language, providing varied opportunities to read and write through play.